Glendale Brain Injury Lawyer

 - Skull Fractures: A serious workplace fall, commercial vehicle collision, machinery accident, or similar on-the-job injury can lead to a skull fracture.
 Even a relatively small fracture in the skull can have serious implications, leading to massive bleeding (hemorrhaging), infection, brain damage, and death.

 - Toxic Exposure: Exposure to harmful chemicals, materials, and other substances in the workplace can lead to brain damage.
 In some cases, toxic exposure itself is the cause of a brain injury; in others, exposure to harmful substances (such as smoke) can limit oxygen supply to the brain, thereby causing damage.

 If you know or suspect that your brain injury or your loved one’s brain injury resulted from a workplace accident, working conditions, or employment-related activities, reach out to our Glendale workers’ compensation lawyers to learn more about your legal rights and options.
-At Glauber Berenson Vego, we are prepared to answer your questions and provide the guidance you need to move forward.
+At Glauber Berenson Vego, our brain injury attorneys are prepared to answer your questions and provide the guidance you need to move forward.

 Brain And Head Injury Symptoms

 As is the case with most types of workplace injuries, brain injuries affect each individual differently.
 In some cases, a brain injury may be immediately obvious.
 Sometimes, however, TBIs are more difficult to detect.
 This is especially true in the case of closed-head injuries, in which there is no visual damage to the head, scalp, or skull.

 It is very important that you are aware of and able to recognize the signs and symptoms of a traumatic brain injury so that you can seek immediate medical attention.
 Injured workers may experience several symptoms, or they may show very few signs of having suffered brain trauma.
 Always see a doctor or another qualified health care provider if you suspect you may have suffered a head or brain injury.